phillipssc/ioBroker.rtl_433/README.md

 ### 0.1.3
 * automatically add missing states to existing device, helps future proof the adapter.
 Added protocol to INFO, can be used to know what the device is capable of.
 ### 1.0.0
-* This has been oeprating successfully for over a half a year on my local installation.
-I have decided to move it to 1.0 designation with full ioBroker package compliance and registration
+* This has been operating successfully for over a half a year on my local installation with window/door contacts and temperature senders helping me control HVAC.
+In code I have added error messages to indicate issues with rtl_sdr for clarity.
+I have cleaned up the code and ioBroker package compliance (except travis won't have rtl_433) and registration.

 ## License
 MIT License